 This program fully prepares students for industry recognized exams such as the Certified Shorthand Reporter (CSR) and Registered Professional Reporter (RPR).

 The principal occupational skills that will be taught include using machine shorthand to write literary dictation at speeds up to 180 words per minute, jury charge dictation at speeds up to 200 words per minute, and question-and-answer testimony in legal settings at speeds up to 225 words per minute, all at a minimum of 95% accuracy.
 Students will learn how to transcribe dictation using CAT software (computer-assisted translation), how to create and format official court transcripts, how to mark and index exhibits, how to create mini-transcripts and ASCII disks.
 Students will receive instruction in advanced English vocabulary and usage, punctuation, proofreading and editing skills, current events, as well as law, legal and medical terminology.
-Students will receive instruction on court reporting procedures and will include internship.
+Students will receive instruction on court reporting procedures and will participate in an internship before graduation.
 Graduates of the program will be prepared to obtain employment in both official and freelance court reporting positions.

 The Career Training Loan from SallieMae has been designed specifically to help you finance your education or training and offers hundreds of dollars over financing options.
 It can be used for distance learning or other continuing education and related expenses, and loan applications can often be completed within minutes.
 Our school ID is 00361298.